Why choose this course

 At Surrey, we’re recognised all over the world for our influential work in satellite communications, broadcasting, terrestrial mobile networks and the internet.
 These are essential components of communication, and pillars of modern life and modern business.

-On our MSc in Mobile and Satellite Communications, you’ll be taught by academics and researchers with extensive practical experience and theoretical expertise.
+On this MSc, you’ll be taught by academics and researchers with extensive practical experience and theoretical expertise.

 What you will study